-7-segment displays
+7-SEGMENT DISPLAYS

-These are described on pp. 73 and 162.
-The 4511 CMOs decoder described there has outputs capable of driving the segments of an LED display.
+These are described on p.
+72. The 4511 CMOS decoder described there has outputs capable of driving the segments of an LED display.
 The outputs are active-high.
 This means that when a segment is to be switched on the corresponding output goes high.
-The display used with this IC must be the common cathode type (p.
-162).
+The display used with this IC must be the common cathode type.